marcelocbasilio/fin-api/README.md

-## FinAPI - Financeira
+## FinAPI - Financial

 ---

-### Requisitos
+### Requirements

-- [x] Deve ser possível criar uma conta
-- [] Deve ser possível buscar o extrato bancário do cliente
-- [] Deve ser possível realizar um depósito
-- [] Deve ser possível realizar um saque
-- [] Deve ser possível buscar o extrato bancário do cliente por data
-- [] Deve ser possível atualizar dados da conta do cliente
-- [] Deve ser possível obter dados da conta do cliente
-- [] Deve ser possível excluir uma conta
+- [x] It should be possible to create an account
+- [x] It must be possible to retrieve the customer's bank statement
+- [] It must be possible to make a deposit
+- [] It must be possible to make a withdrawal
+- [] It must be possible to retrieve the customer's bank statement by date
+- [] It must be possible to update customer account data
+- [] It must be possible to obtain customer account data
+- [] It should be possible to delete an account

 ---

-### Regras de negócio

-- [x] Não deve ser possível cadastrar uma conta com CPF já existente
-- [] Não deve ser possível fazer depósito em uma conta não existente
-- [] Não deve ser possível buscar extrato em uma conta não existente
-- [] Não deve ser possível fazer saque em uma conta não existente
-- [] Não deve ser possível excluir uma conta não existente
-- [] Não deve ser possível fazer saque quando o saldo for insuficiente
+### Business rules

+- [x] It should not be possible to register an account with an existing CPF
+- [x] It should not be possible to deposit to a non-existing account
+- [] It should not be possible to fetch a statement from a non-existing account
+- [] It should not be possible to withdraw to a non-existing account
+- [] It should not be possible to delete a non-existing account
+- [] It should not be possible to withdraw when the balance is insufficient

+---

-### Observações
+### Comments

 - cpf (string)
 - name (string)